Polyhedral Clinching Auctions with a Single Sample: Introduction

 \begin{main} There exists a single-sample mechanism that satisfies all of DSIC, IR, and BB.
-Moreover, the mechanism achieves LW more than 1/4 of the optimal LW, and achieves SW more than 1/2 of the optimal LW, in expectation. \end{main}

-Our result strengthens the evidence for the efficiency of the Polyhedral Clinching Auctions.
-This is the first to provide the LW guarantee for auctions with polymatroid constraints, while the existing LW guarantees for clinching auctions are only obtained in simple multi-unit auctions.
-Evaluating LW in this generalized constraint is extremely difficult, and we overcome the barriers by providing the lower bound on payments.
-To achieve this, we use ``backward'' mathematical induction, which is first used in the study of the Polyhedral Clinching Auction to our knowledge.

-Moreover, this is also the first result to evaluate the SW of a mechanism by the optimal LW.
-This result opens the possibility that the optimal LW value can be used as a benchmark of SW in budget-constrained auctions.
-It is worthy to note that the optimal LW value can also be viewed as the optimal SW value if we modify the valuations of all participants to budget additive valuations, which take the minimum of the budget and the valuation of the allocated goods.
-Therefore, the comparison of the two different measures makes sense.
+Moreover, the mechanism achieves LW more than 1/4 of the optimal LW, and achieves SW more than 1/2 of the optimal LW, in expectation. \end{main} This theorem shows that we have successfully achieved our goal of a constant approximation to the optimal LW while also providing an SW guarantee.
+The use of the optimal LW as a benchmark for SW was first proposed by \citet{ST2013}, and this study is the first to apply this benchmark to clinching auctions.
+Since the optimal LW can be interpreted as the optimal SW when valuations are modified to budget-additive valuations, this comparison provides valuable insights.